tilt-dev/tilt.build/docs/example_go.md

 `entr` is a tool that automatically restarts a shell command whenever the watched file changes.
 This command restarts our server every time the pod is updated.

-Let's see what this looks like:
+Let's see what this new configuration looks like in action:

 <figure>
   <a class="is-image" href="https://cloud.tilt.dev/snapshot/AbC5yOYLwib41yocobg=">